Silence moves (1997) (with Helmut Oehring)

 Silence moves

-is a kind of chamber opera for 5 female musicians in motion, live electronics, lighting system, tape and video projections, which plays with the multi-layered connections between seeing and hearing and signs and sounds.
+is a kind of chamber opera for five musicians in motion, live electronics, lighting, recorded music and video projections, which plays with the multi-layered connections between seeing and hearing, and signs and sounds.

-Silence moves is neither about providing musical accompaniment to images nor about 'illustrating' music, but about a composition that requires the eye and ear for 'understanding'.
-In other words, precisely those senses that in 'our' alphabetic, phonetic script work together in the closest possible way anyway - even if the ear's part in reading or writing is often overlooked (the script always belongs to an invisible voice - as the secret ruler of the scene...).
+Silence moves is neither about providing a musical backdrop to images, nor about ‘illustrating’ music, but rather a composition that requires both eye and ear for ‘understanding’.
+In other words, precisely those senses that, in ‘our’ alphabetic, phonetic script, interact most closely anyway – even if the role of the ear in reading or writing is often overlooked (writing always belongs to an invisible voice too – as the secret ruler of the scene…).

-In other words, it is not so much about the connection between image and music, but rather about the connection between writing and sound; about a 'staging' of (the history of) writing, which is also (the history of) language (copyright Iris ter Schiphorst 1996).
+In other words, it is not so much about the relationship between image and music, but rather about the relationship between writing and sound; about a ‘staging’ of the (history of) writing, which is also the (history of) language. (copyright Iris ter Schiphorst 1996)

 Iris ter Schiphorst

-see also interview with Iris ter Schiphorst on 'Silence Moves' on the occasion of a work presentation at the Spor Festival 2015 (motto: "STAGING THE SOUND"
+See also interview with Iris ter Schiphorst on ‘Silence Moves’ on the occasion of a work presentation at the Spor Festival 2015 (theme: ‘STAGING THE SOUND’)

 Reviews